Superficial (album): Commercial performance

 Superficial was reported to have sold just over 1,000 copies in its first week of release.
 It debuted at number forty-one on the Top Heatseekers album chart in the United States, marking its only chart appearance.
 There were a total of 6,000 paid downloads of the album's tracks during the first week of release.
 Montag has since attributed the album's commercial performance to a lack of promotion on her part during its release period, and would later claim that MTV had refused to promote her music career due to her role on The Hills.

+In January 2025, following the destruction of Montag's home and belongings in the Palisades Fire in Los Angeles, fans organized to show support to Montag by streaming Superficial.
+The album debuted at number 54 on the Billboard 200 with 15,000 album-equivalent units.

+Legacy

+The album has been received positively in the years since its release, with many praising it as a great dance album.
+In 2023, a sped-up version of "I'll Do It" went viral on TikTok, being used in thousands of videos on the platform and climbing to five million plays on Spotify by February.
+Lukas Heerich and Ludovic de Saint Sernin selected it to play while Irina Shayk walked the catwalk during de Saint Sernin's AW23 fashion show during Paris Fashion Week.
+Pop singer Slayyyter has cited the song as an inspiration.

+The positive reception of the album a little less than a decade and a half later inspired Montag to release several of her older songs from the vault.
+"Bad Boy" was released on 8 December 2023, while "Touch Me" was released on 26 January 2024.